 Are there any financial incentives?

 Yes.
-After earning 60 credit hours, students in the concurrent enrollment program will receive a $4,000 TXST Local Scholarship.
-The scholarship will be disbursed $1,000 per semester for up to four consecutive semesters or the earning of a bachelor’s degree (whichever comes first).
+After earning 60 credit hours, students in the concurrent enrollment program will receive a $4,000 TXST Local award.
+The award will be disbursed $1,000 per semester for up to four consecutive semesters or the earning of a bachelor’s degree (whichever comes first).

 -